 The mezuzah itself consists of a small scroll of parchment (k’laf ) contained in a decorative case and inscribed with specific Hebrew verses from the Torah.
 To be more specific, on the scroll are written two biblical passages.
-The scroll contains the first two paragraphs of the “Shema” prayer, declaring the oneness of God, and commanding Jewish people “to write [these words] on the doorpost of your house and on your gates” (Deut.
+The scroll contains the first two paragraphs of the “Shema” prayer, declaring the oneness of God.
+It also commands Jewish people “to write [these words] on the doorpost of your house and on your gates” (Deut.
 6:4-9).
 The second passage (Deut.
 11:13-21) teaches that Jewish destiny, both individually and nationally, depends upon fulfilling God’s will.

 It’s important to know that a mezuzah is not meant to be a protective device.
-The mezuzah reminds people that a home is a holy place and that they should act accordingly—when you enter a house and when we leave it to go out into the world.
+It reminds people that a home is a holy place and that they should act accordingly.
+When you enter a house and when we leave it to go out into the world.
 It’s a sign and reminder of the Covenant, of the love and commitment and the willingness to create a Jewish household.

 Eric Block, a chemistry professor at Albany University, mentions that Jewish used to put a single garlic clove “outside a window or in a balcony just like a mezuzah” to protect themselves from Evil Eye.

-For more details regarding the meaning of mezuzah, I recommend you the following online resources:
+For more details regarding the meaning of mezuzah, I recommend the following online resources: